Nashville Film Festival Screenwriting CompetitionSubscribe

 3. Multiple Categories: Entrants may submit the same entry to more than one category.
 Each category entered requires an entry fee for that category.

 4. Formatting: Screenplays must be formatted according to industry standards.
 Pages must be numbered and typed in 12 point Courier font.
 All entries must be submitted in English.
 Include title only on title page.
 The author’s name should NOT appear on the title page or anywhere on the script, to preserve anonymity and fairness.
-This includes the PDF file name.

 • Feature Scripts: 75 – 110 pages